 The law and politics major at Southern New Hampshire University offers international students an opportunity to explore these issues by providing insight into what it means to "think like a lawyer," both in the United States and around the world, as well as with a solid undergraduate foundation in the art and science of politics as practiced in the United States, abroad, and internationally.

-Our international BA candidates spend their first two years in a law, politics or other degree program at their home universities, then complete their remaining degree requirements in two years on our campus.
+Our Bachelor of Arts in Law and Politics (International) candidates spend their first two years in a law, politics or other degree program at their home universities, then complete their remaining degree requirements in two years on our campus.
 They also take all of their SNHU law and politics courses with American peers, immersing themselves not just in the legal and political content of their coursework, but in American culture and university life, too.

 SNHU's beautifully wooded, 120-hectare campus is set on a hillside above the Merrimack River on the outskirts of Manchester, New Hampshire.
 Once in the forefront of America's Industrial Revolution, Manchester is now New Hampshire's biggest city - a sophisticated, multicultural urban center with 110,000 inhabitants.
 New Hampshire is one of the six states of the New England region, which forms the northeastern corner of the United States, and was among the first regions to be settled by English-speaking colonists.
 SNHU's campus is an hour west of the Atlantic Ocean, an hour south of some of the region's most impressive lakes and mountains, and an hour north of Boston, Massachusetts, which is New England's biggest city.
 With a population of 625,000, this coastal metropolis enjoys an international reputation as a hub of literature, learning, medical research, and high-tech industry, and is a popular weekend destination for the students from the dozens of colleges and universities in the area.